mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/breakdown.rst

 .. note::

-   We split the representative sample in percentiles and put the highest score in each 10% into the sparklines array.
+   We split the representative sample in percentiles and put the highest score in each 10% into the spark-lines array.
 Thus the first element of that array is the highest scoring article in the sample set, the second element is the highest score in the 90th %ile, the third element in the 80th %ile and so on.